fempire/resources/README.md

 AnitaB.org connects, inspires, and guides women in computing while supporting them in technical fields, as well as organizations that employ them and academic institutions that train the next generation.

-- Topics: Events, Education, Scholarships
+- Topics: Education, Events, Scholarships

 #### [Black Girls Code](https://www.blackgirlscode.com/)

 Black Girls Code provides young and pre-teens girls of color opportunities to learn in-demand skills in technology and computer programming to become builders of technological innovation.

-- Topics: Hackathon, Scholarships, Scratch, Ruby on Rails, Mentorship
+- Topics: Hackathon, Mentorship, Ruby on Rails, Scholarships

 #### [Built by Girls](https://www.builtbygirls.com/)

 Built by Girls prepares female and non-binary students to step boldly into careers powered by technology.
 They provide support via mentorship, events to develop tactical skills, and access to networking connections and beyond.

-- Topics: Mentorship, New Developer, Events
+- Topics: Events, Mentorship, New Developer

 #### [Canada Learning Code](https://www.canadalearningcode.ca/)